ats-tandjoeng7/Mapping_Earthquakes/README.md

 **Fig. 8 From left to right: (a) Epicenter of the major M6.8 earthquake that struck the western part of Morocco, (b&ndash;c) Mapping major aftershocks of magnitude scale &gt; M4.5 that were recorded in the past 7 days on Sep 8-14, 2023 and displayed on the `Satellite-Streets` background.**
 <hr>

-Fig. 7&ndash;8 illustrate the recorded strong earthquakes when `Tectonic Plates`, `Major Earthquakes`, `M4.5+ Past 7-Days` and `Earthquakes Past 7-Days` overlays were selected and displayed on a specified background map.
+Figs. 7&ndash;8 illustrate the recorded strong earthquakes when `Tectonic Plates`, `Major Earthquakes`, `M4.5+ Past 7-Days` and `Earthquakes Past 7-Days` overlays were selected and displayed on a specified background map.

 - Fig. 7 shows the shallow and devastating earthquake of M6.8 that struck Morocco on September 8, 2023 at around 22:11:01 UTC.
 - Fig. 8 shows several aftershocks of magnitude scale &gt; M4.5 that subsequently rocked western/southwestern Morocco on September 8, 2023 at 22:30:42 UTC and September 14, 2023 at 05:53:16 UTC.